Mehdi-Lahrach/Benchmark-and-tracking-app/README.md

 # Benchmark-and-tracking-app
-Application about benchmarking,  predicting and tracking (products prices , crypto …)
+Application about benchmarking,  predicting and tracking (products, prices , crypto …)